nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

 3. Update the dependencies:

     ```bash
-    mvn eclipse:eclipse
+    $ mvn eclipse:eclipse
     ```

-4. In Eclipse, right-click on the project and press refresh (F5).
+4. In Eclipse, right-click on the project and click Refresh (F5).
     You get something like this for the operation, in `src/main/java`:

     ```java